adr/adr-manager/docs/evaluation/material-before-study/study-procedure.md

 # Study Procedure

-During the first part of the study the participants will be thinking aloud while using the tool.
-The second part is a semi-structured interview.
-The questions are described in a seperate file.
+During the first part of the study, the participants will use the tool to solve a small written task while thinking aloud.
+The second part is a short semi-structured interview.
+The questions are described in a separate file.

 ## Prerequisites